An axiomatic approach to diversity: Symmetry considerations and a proposed diversity measure

-In the previous section, we argued the case for a new `symmetric equidistance' axiom.
-Unfortunately, the intricate nature of this seems to make it extremely difficult to find a satisfactory diversity measure.
-In particular, the measures suggested in Section~\ref{basicdm} seem irreparably distorted by the $\max \{D(T)\}$ term, which was critical for satisfying Axiom~\ref{adding}.
-However, in this section we shall present a possible alternative that appears to give nice results without employing such an expression.
+Unfortunately, the measures given in Section~\ref{equidistance} seem irreparably distorted by the $\max \{D_{f,g}(T)\}$ term, which was used to satisfy Axiom~\ref{adding}.
+However, we shall now present a possible alternative that appears to give nice results without employing such an expression.